WillHennessey/WillHennessey.github.io/_posts/2017-08-21-single-table-inheritance-with-rails.md

 * Do the sub-models need to behave differently from the parent model class?

 If you answered yes to all of the above, then you've come to the right place.
-If not you may need to consider another design or even separate tables for each model.
+If not you may need to consider another design like polymorphism, or even separate tables for each model.
+Having attributes that are not used by all sub-models can lead to a tonne of nulls in your database.

 Remember that STI is a great way of DRYing up models that share the same attributes, OO characteristics and database structure.

-It's not supposed to be used to compress many similar tables into one big table.

 ## A real world example